 "Although no doctor wants to cause harm to a patient, the law requires hospitals and physicians to treat their patients with the standard of care required by their profession.
 When the medical care rendered is substandard and a loved one is seriously hurt, then the law dictates fair compensation."

 - Todd Barsumian

-- Convince a jury to hold the provider to the applicable standard no matter how accomplished, prominent or mistake-free the provider has been in the past
+- Convince medical review panels and juries to hold the provider to the applicable standard of care no matter how accomplished, prominent or mistake-free the provider has been in the past.

 - Failure to diagnose

 - Failure to treat